Find Affordable College Courses

 Instructional Designers and Technologists 10.5% $64,450

 This is one of the most frequently chosen teaching majors.
 It is the 11th most popular in the country with 107 students graduating with a bachelor’s in instructional media in 2021.
-According to recent stats this major attracts about equal numbers of men and women.
-Roughly 50% of the graduates are women, and 50% are men.
+This major is dominated by women with about 59% of recent graduates being female.

 Racial-Ethnic Diversity